rapid7/metasploit-framework/How-to-get-started-with-writing-a-post-module.md

 ### The Msf::Post Mixin

 As we explained, most post module mixins are built on top of the session object, and there are many out there.
-However, there is one thing you obviously cannot live without: the ```Msf::Post``` mixin.
+However, there is a main one you obviously cannot live without: the ```Msf::Post``` mixin.
 When you create a post module with this mixin, a lot of other mixins are also already added automatically for all kinds of scenarios, to be more specific:

 * **msf/core/post/common**
 * **msf/core/post_mixin**